-Experience the world' strongest tidal current, just 33 kilometres from Bodø town centre.
+Experience the world' strongest tidal current, just 33 kilometers from Bodø town center, and close to the Lofoten Islands, in Northern Norway.
 Visit when the tide is at its highest and marvel at the forces of nature.

-Saltstraumen is famous for its diving and abundance of fish, including cod, coalfish, wolffish and halibut.
+There are several ways of experiencing this natural phenomenon.
+Saltstraumen Naturopplevelser offers eagle safaris and sea rafting.
+Saltstraumen is famous for its diving and extremly good fishing opportunities, including cod, coalfish, wolffish and halibut.
 The world record for coalfish caught with a fishing pole was set here, an impressive 22.7 kilos.

 If you want to try your luck fishing you can either rent tackle for fishing from shore, or you can fish from a boat.
 You can hire a boat on the spot, or join a group going out on one of the deep-sea fishing charter boats.Every time the current turns there is a "time window" when larger ships can pass through the sound.
 You can obtain information about these times from a local signal station on the VHF.
 At these times the current is almost calm.

 Anyone being in a boat or down by the sea must show caution because Saltstraumen is dangerous, there are underwater currents even when the surface is calm.
 Even if the weather is fine in the morning it does not mean that it will stay that way all day.
 Check the weather forecast or ask a local before you leave.
 If the clouds darken and start to gather, it is a good idea to head back.
 It is smart to tell someone where you are going.
 Remember lifejackets!

 Every six hours, 400 million cubic meter of water at speeds of up to 20 knots (40 kilometer per hour) rush through the 150-meter wide and 3-kilometer long sound connecting the Saltenfjord and the Skjerstadfjord.